zeppelinos/basil/readme.md

 As for functionality, the Dapp allows users to change the light color of a Basil plant, using an Arduino and an RGB wifi light bulb.
 The upgraded contract also emits an ERC721 non fungible token to the user.

+### ZOS cli

+This example makes use of [zeppelinos/zos-cli](https://github.com/zeppelinos/zos-cli).
+ZeppelinOS's cli is a tool for automating deployment of [zeppelinos/zos-lib](https://github.com/zeppelinos/zos-lib) contracts, as well as storing deployment information in json files.
+For a lower level understanding of ZOS and zos-lib, please see the [complex-example](https://github.com/zeppelinos/zos-lib/tree/master/examples/complex), or the tests within this project.

 ### Running the app locally

 ```